Medical Assistant (Royal Navy): History

 The Order also supported the formation of trained female nursing staff in naval hospitals, which in 1902 was to become the Queen Alexandra's Royal Naval Nursing Service.

 It was thought that boys from the Greenwich Hospital School, later the Royal Hospital School, would fill the vacancies.
 This proved not to be the case, so entry was opened to the Royal Marines and civilians.

 In 1900, three new posts were created, known as Head Wardmasters, one for each of the three main hospitals.

 In 1891 Sick Berth personnel received a new style of uniform.
-Instead of the blue serge jumper, blue cloth collar and bell bottom trousers, known as ‘Square Rig, they received a single or double breasted jacket and trousers with black buttons, red badges and a peaked cap.
-This was known as ‘fore and aft’ rig, and issued to ‘all ratings not dressed as seamen.
+Instead of the blue serge jumper, blue cloth collar and bell bottom trousers, known as 'Square Rig, they received a single or double breasted jacket and trousers with black buttons, red badges and a peaked cap.
+This was known as 'fore and aft' rig, and issued to 'all ratings not dressed as seamen.
 This uniform was also issued to tradesmen known as "Artificers", who were collectively known as "Tiffies".
 So it was natural that sick berth attendants were also known as "Sick Berth Tiffies".

 In 1903 the Saint John Ambulance Brigade provided staff to create the Royal Navy Auxiliary Sick Berth Reserve (R.N.A.S.B.R.).
 Initially suggested in 1899, the Lord Commissioners of the Admiralty expressed their desire for the Brigade to provide and auxiliary sick berth reserve for ships at war, hospital ships and naval hospitals at home and abroad.
 Regulations for this reserve were issued to every Corps division.
 The Chief Commissioner requested that the officer in charge of every ambulance unit of the Brigade will be good enough to assemble members without delay.

 The reserve was formed for the purpose of supplementing Sick Berth staff of the Royal Navy in time of national emergency and maritime war only and would be subject to the Naval Discipline act when activated.
 Volunteers were issued the same uniforms as their regular SBA counterparts, but wore an arm badge indicating that they belonged to the Auxiliary Sick Berth Reserve.
 There were two grades of ratings, junior and senior Auxiliary Royal Navy Sick Berth Attendants.
 However they would be able to become Sick Berth Stewards and even reserve Ward masters, if qualified and on a vacancy arising.
 During peace time they would be required to attend one annual inspection.
 Special First Aid courses and nursing instruction were provided to the auxiliaries, normally carried out at the nearest Royal Naval Hospital.
 The auxiliaries would serve with distinction in the Great War at sea, in hospitals, and with the Royal Naval Divisions on land.
-In world war 2 they again served with honour in Dunkirk, at sea, on the raid at Loften islands, during the withdrawal of Polish Forces from France 1940, the attack on Dieppe, the battle of Crete, the capture of sciliy, and in the Far Eastern theatre of war.
+In World War 2 they again served with honour in Dunkirk, at sea, on the raid at Loften islands, during the withdrawal of Polish Forces from France 1940, the attack on Dieppe, the battle of Crete, the capture of Sicily, and in the Far Eastern theatre of war.